 Many companies hire consultants to help them solve problems and find new pathways toward success.
 If you have a level of expertise in a field like technology, finance, or legal, then you may be able to offer up your knowledge in exchange for a fee.
 The arrangements are similar to any freelancing opportunity, giving you the ability to pick projects, set your price, and limit your workload according to your needs.
-Freelancing platforms like Upwork list consulting opportunities, as well as FlexJobs.
+Both Upwork and FlexJobs list freelance opportunities.

 Selling Handmade Creations

 If you have a knack for crafting, creating art, or something similar, then you may be able to make items at home and sell them online.
 Sites like Etsy give people from around the world a platform for selling handmade wares, allowing you to handle everything from the comfort of your house.